PFTL/website/content/blog/34_monkey_patching.rst

     print(var1.get_value())
     # 2

 You see that we have replaced the ``get_value`` after the ``var1`` has been defined.
-If we would define a new object, it seams reasonable to expect that we would get the same output:
+If we would define a new object, it seems reasonable to expect that we would get the same output:

 .. code-block:: python